Stats on Poker Gambling Declining

-The popular market research company from Australia, known as Roy Morgan recently published their Gambling Currency Report and it showed information that gambling on poker machines in AU is slowly declining.
+The popular market research company from Australia, known as Roy Morgan recently published their Gambling Currency Report and it showed information that poker gambling in AU is slowly declining.
 Their results are based on a source survey carried on by Roy Morgan after doing thorough face to face interviews with over a thousand Australians, on a weekly basis.

 Based on the latest information that the marketing research company provided, the Northern Territory is still the biggest part of Australia that has the highest poker and betting amongst all the territories and states in Australia.
 On the other hand, the highest lotteries and scratch card wagering has been reported in West Australia.